THE ETERNAL MORAL LAW OF GOD

-Is this passage speaking to Christians, and there are many such verses in the New Testament?
+Is this passage speaking to Christians?
+There are many such verses in the New Testament.
 Yes, it is referring to the Christians in Galatia.

 Does it apply today?
 I would suppose most of us would agree that Paul’s words are still in force.